ng-girls/todo-list-tutorial-french/installations.md

 ## About the Tools

 ### Github
-[Github](https://github.com/) is an online plattform which provides an online management of the version control software **Git**.
+[GitHub](https://github.com/) is a code repository website that integrates with **Git**.
+It allows you to publish your project on the Web, copy other open source projects, and collaborate.
+To be able to publish your project, make sure you create a user in GitHub's website (for free, of course).

 ### Git
-Git is a tool that helps you manage versions of your code and work in collaboration with team members.
+Git is a tool that helps you manage versions of your code and collaborate with team members.
 There is a lot to know about it, but in this tutorial we will cover only basic usage.

 ### Stackblitz
 Stackblitz is an online editor which provides you all the functionality of an Online-**IDE** called **Visual Studio Code** and the **Angular-CLI**.